 Are holidays good or bad for our health?
 Dr. Buteyko’s approach helps us to find answers to this question.

 On a positive note, the true spirit of Christmas could improve our health.
 How?
-Altruism, kindness and tolerance always makes our breathing shallower.
+Altruism, kindness, and tolerance always make our breathing more peaceful.
 Any genuine prayer said whole-heartily raises Control and Positive Maximum Pauses.
 This increases the level of carbon dioxide, improving oxygen distribution in the whole body and the functions of various organs and systems.
 As a result, symptoms could vanish and a person might feel better.